Define your own process group metadata

 Define metadata via environment variables

-You can now define an environment variable called
+You can define the environment variable

-DT_CUSTOM_PROP=Department=Acceptance Stage=Sprint).
-These variables must be visible to the respective process at startup.
 Once in place, the metadata values appear on each respective Process and Process group page (see example below).

 Set up an environment variable for IIS versions earlier than 10